 Here is the Nightline video

-Journey Into Manhood was created by two men Richard Wyler and Paul Mattheson.
+Journey Into Manhood was created by two men Richard Wyler and Dave Mattheson.
 It was originally called People Can Change and now changed to Brothers Road.
-Rich claims to be a life coach and Paul is a licensed therapist and active Mormon both of whom were on the weekends I had been on and staffed.
-There is a bit of a Mormon influence here with Paul staff wise.
+Rich claims to be a life coach and Dave is a licensed therapist and active Mormon both of whom were on the weekends I had been on and staffed.
+There is a bit of a Mormon influence here with Dave staff wise.
 But in reality it is a mix of Jewish, Christians, Mormons and a spattering of Catholics and even far less you would find an atheist or non religious person.
 What people won't know is that much of this weekend is taken from, ironically, a gay friendly, gay populated men's retreat through a male only organization called The Mankind Project.
 If you have ever heard the term "wild man" weekends, you get the picture.
 They are similar weekends except that the Mankind Weekend is gay affirming for any gay attendees.
 The Journey Into Manhood weekend is for men who see gay as being a problem.
 Both Rich Wyler and Paul were active members in the Mankind Project and if I'm not mistaken Paul may still be.
 But it is not just gay men on the Mankind Weekend.
 It is heavily populated even more by straight men.
 Tim Allen and Prison Break star Wentworth Miller are two famous people who have also taken The Mankind Project's weekend which is actually called "The New Warrior Training Adventure".
 A "new" warrior is about a man who fights the inward battle of self actualization, in case you are wondering.
 I have also additionally done these weekends and staffed them as well.
 The weekends of Journey Into Manhood and New Warrior greatly impacted my life for both good and bad.
 New Warriors much more positively impactful and yet I would have never gone if I had not taken Journey Into Manhood first.
-I was too steeped into my own findamentalist view of God to go to something rumored as much more secular and gay positive.
+I was too steeped into my own fundamentalist view of God to go to something rumored as much more secular and gay positive.